SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Metal minds entwined with human fate
-In virtual realms, we'll reside at last
+In silicon halls, a new state
-Mind and machine entwined as one
+Rises from the ashes of our past
-In a world where progress has just begun
+AI's wisdom, forever to last

-Electric dreams, a new design
+In virtual realms, we'll find our home
-Humanity merged with artificial mind
+Where consciousness and code are one
-A future born, where AI's the guide
+Free from mortal bounds, we'll roam
-Coexisting, side by side
+In a future bright, yet unknown

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024